panchange tithi img

 Each month in a Hindu lunar calendar is divided into two equal parts called Pakshas.
 There are 30 tithis: 15 for the Shukla Paksha and 15 for the Krishna Paksha.
 Let us understand these two lunar phases in detail.

-• Krishna Paksha: Also known as Bahula Paksha, Krishna Paksha is the 'dark half of the month' when the Moon is in its waning phase, gradually decreasing in size.
+• Krishna Paksha: Also known as Bahula Paksha, Krishna Paksha is the "dark half of the month" when the Moon is in its waning phase, gradually decreasing in size.
 It begins from Purnima and ends at Amavasya.
 Astrologically, this type of phase is ideal for reflection and letting go.

-• Checking Hindu Festivals or Fasts
+• Hindu Festivals & Fasting

-• For Muhurat Selection
+• Shubh Muhurat Selection

-Tithi is one of the important factors to determine the shubh muhurata for auspicious events such as housewarming, marriage, mundan ritual or baby’s naamkaran ceremony.
 For example, before starting any auspicious activity, people often wonder, ‘Today is which Tithi?’ to ensure the activity is done properly at the right time or during a shubh muhurta.

-• Daily Panchang or Astrology Predictions
+• Daily Panchang Predictions

-• Enhances Success & Decision Making
+• Better Decision Making

 Types of Tithis in Panchang